trevor-schnegg/bio-tools/README.md

 ./make_venv.sh
 ```

-For ease of access, there is also a script to activate the environment in your termial session:
+For ease of access, there is also a script to activate the environment in your termial session (note the additional "dot" before running the script):

 ```
-./activate_venv.sh
+. ./activate_venv.sh
 ```

 Finally, all the binaries are in `src/<BIN.PY>` and help documentation can be found as follows: